4nnm8/Windows-XP/README.md

 Rule #1 : if you can do it with CSS, do it with CSS ! less images as possible

-Rule #2 : vanilla javascript only
+Rule #2 : vanilla javascript only, except for programs if you want

 TO DO LIST :